-Thinking About Asking For an Advance on Your Tax Refund?
-Think Again
+Think Again if You're Thinking About Getting an Advance on Your Income Tax Refund This Year

 If you're short on money and know that you will be getting a tax refund this year, you may be tempted to get an advance on the refund.
-However, the fees and interest should make you think twice before taking out such a loan.
+A tax refund advance, also called Refund Anticipation Loans or Refund Anticipation Checks, is a short-term loan based upon your estimated tax refund.
+But the fees and interest rates, which are often 200% or higher, should make you think twice.

 Why Avoid Tax Refund Advances